-Learn popular attack types and how to protect against cybercriminals
+Learn popular attack types and how to protect your online store against cybercriminals

-Last year, online retail sales exceeded brick-and-mortar sales in the U.S. for the first time ever, and global ecommerce revenue growth reached approximately $3.5 trillion.
-The momentum of ecommerce is attracting more entrepreneurs than ever before who see the unlimited growth potential in online retail.
-Unfortunately, it has also gained the attention of cybercriminals who are increasingly setting their sights on smaller online retailers — usually in the hopes of stealing valuable customer data.
+In March 2022, eCommerce grew 27% YoY, and online shopping revenue is expected to exceed 1.7 trillion dollars by 2027.
+The momentum of eCommerce is attracting more entrepreneurs than ever before who see the unlimited growth potential in online retail.
+Unfortunately, it has also gained the attention of cybercriminals who are increasingly setting their sights on small businesses — usually in the hopes of stealing valuable customer data.

-For ecommerce businesses, it only takes one cybersecurity breach to wreak havoc on their bottom line.
+For eCommerce businesses, it only takes one data breach to wreak havoc on their bottom line.
 Let’s take a look at some of the most common tactics favored by modern cybercriminals and the threats they pose to online retailers.

-When selecting an ecommerce platform for your business, you can improve the experience of your site by keeping these three features in mind for any solution you choose:
+When selecting an eCommerce platform for your business, you can improve the experience of your site by keeping these types of cyberattacks and cybersecurity features in mind for any solution you choose:

-XSS attacks account for 31% of all cyberattacks, making it the most common weapon among cybercriminals.
+XSS attacks were one of the most common types of cyberattacks in 2021, making it an important threat for businesses to know.
 In order to carry out an XSS attack, cybercriminals inject code into websites via forms and other input fields used to collect data from site visitors.
 When a visitor’s browser executes that code, cybercriminals can covertly hijack the browsing session to steal data from unsuspecting shoppers.
-XSS attacks can ultimately provide cybercriminals unauthorized access to sensitive customer data.
+XSS attacks can ultimately provide cybercriminals with unauthorized access to sensitive customer data.

 Look for platform options that can easily integrate with a Secure Sockets Layer (SSL) certificate and a website security solution.
 An SSL certificate is a cybersecurity measure that encrypts data as it moves between a website and a server.
-When your customers input information into fields on your site — such as login or payment info — an SSL certificate will encrypt the information and keep it safe and protected.
+When your customers input sensitive information into fields on your site — such as login credentials or payment info — an SSL certificate will encrypt the information and keep it safe and protected from scams or extortion.

 You will also want a platform with the ability to connect through a File Transfer Protocol (FTP) or Secure File Transfer Protocol (SFTP), as this is required to use a website scanner.
-Website scanners review files on your website for vulnerabilities and automatically patch them before cybercriminals have the chance to access your site.
+Website scanners review files on your website for vulnerabilities and automatically patch them before cybercriminals can gain access to your site.

-A backdoor attack occurs when cybercriminals install malware on a website through unsecured entry points such as form fields or outdated plugins.
-The malware gives them unauthorized access to a site’s database until the backdoor is detected and removed.
-The longer an attack lasts, the more damage cybercriminals can do to a business.
+A backdoor attack occurs when hackers install malware on a website through unsecured entry points such as form fields or outdated plugins.
+This malicious software gives them unauthorized access to a site’s database until the backdoor is detected and removed.
+The longer an attack lasts, the more damage hackers can do to business operations.
 An undetected backdoor attack can give bad actors unauthorized access to company and customer data.

-The effects of cyberattacks on small ecommerce businesses can indeed be disastrous, but the good news is that you can take steps now to secure your business and protect your customers.
+The effects of cyberattacks on small eCommerce businesses can be disastrous, but the good news is that you can take steps now to secure your business and protect your customers.